stlllll/TP-MOE/README.md

 - Uses an **overall‑local scale structure** to capture heteroscedastic noise.
 - Employs a **Sequential Monte Carlo (SMC) sampler** for fully online inference as data arrive in real‑time.

-The model outperforms Gaussian‑process‑based online methods (GP‑MOE, WISKI, OSVGP) on a wide range of synthetic and real‑world datasets, especially when data exhibit heavy tails, abrupt changes, or heteroscedasticity.
+The model outperforms Gaussian‑process‑based online methods on a wide range of synthetic and real‑world datasets, especially when data exhibit heavy tails, abrupt changes, or heteroscedasticity.

 ## Repository Structure